Sizing Guides

 Why Tinned Copper Is Non-Negotiable

-Salt air wicks along bare copper strands and corrodes them from the inside out — you'll see green powder at the terminations while the middle of the cable quietly loses cross-section.
+Salt air wicks along bare copper strands and corrodes them from the inside out.
+You'll see green powder at the terminations while the middle of the cable quietly loses cross-section.
 Tin plating on every strand blocks that corrosion path.
 Marine-grade battery cable also uses Class K fine stranding for vibration resistance and flexibility through tight chases.

 Installation Checklist

-• Use marine-rated ring terminals, crimped with the correct die — never solder-only on battery cable
+• Use marine-rated ring terminals, crimped with the correct die.
+Never solder-only on battery cable.

-• Seal terminations with adhesive-lined heat shrink
+• Seal terminations with adhesive-lined heat shrink.

-• Fuse every positive conductor within 7 inches of the battery (ABYC) except the starter circuit
+• Fuse every positive conductor within 7 inches of the battery (ABYC), except the starter circuit.

-• Support cable every 18 inches; protect from chafe at every bulkhead penetration
+• Support cable every 18 inches; protect from chafe at every bulkhead penetration.

-• Size the negative return the same as the positive
+• Size the negative return the same as the positive.

 Bigger Boats, Bigger Cable

-Run your own numbers with the wire size calculator — it handles DC circuits and copper conductors directly.
+Run your own numbers with the wire size calculator.
+It handles DC circuits and copper conductors directly.

 Manufacturers We Represent